 One of the great gangster films, and possibly the most popular movie of Scorsese’s, Goodfellas is a work that transcends its genre.
 Joey Jones is here with some fun and fascinating facts on Goodfellas.

 Martin Scorsese has released a classic movie in every decade since the 1970s and his classic from the 90s – Goodfellas – came out in the first year of its decade.
-In the 25 fascinating facts below we tell the tale of how Scorsese brought Henry Hill’s story to the big screen.
+In the 25 fascinating facts on Goodfellas below we tell the tale of how Scorsese brought Henry Hill’s story to the big screen.

 1. One of the first shots in the film is taken from a classic movie